morb1212/strList_Manipulate/README.md

 ## How to Compile

+bash
-gcc -o main.o main.c bash make main
+make main
+./main

 ## How to test
+bash
-gcc -o test.o test.c bash make test
+make test
+./test